andres-fr/human-renderer/README.md

 # human-renderer

+This repository hosts the `mpiea_mmr` (MPIEA MultiModalRenderer) add-on for Blender 2.80, as well as CI facilities to test, document and package it.
+It also includes related MakeHumand and Blender files.

 ### run all tests with coverage:

 To be able to run the unit tests within blender, make sure both the module and its utest module are in blender's path (`ln -s <SOURCE> <LINK_PATH>` ).
 Check allowed paths from Blender with `import addon_utils; print(addon_utils.paths())`.